• Taste: sweet, woody & fruity • Aroma: red dates & tobacco • Mouthfeel: thick & smooth

 Pu-erh is an Asian tea that has an ancient history of over 2000 years.
 It's a kind of fermented tea common in China.
-Furthermore, it's a geographically specific product.
-This means farmers can only produce it in Yunnan, China.
+Furthermore, it's a geographically specific product, which means farmers can only produce it in Yunnan, China.
 However, the tea leaves are grown and collected in nearby regions such as Vietnam, Myanmar, and even Thailand.

 Raw Vs Ripe Pu-erh

-Both Ripe Pu-erh and Raw Pu-erh teas are made from sun-dried leaves – shai qing mao cha.
+Both the ripe and the raw are made from sun-dried leaves – shai qing mao cha.
 The maocha is usually camellia sinensis var. assamica.
 For both teas, farmers first pick the tea leaves, quickly roast them, sun-dry them, and then steam to be compressed into round disks called cakes.
 Aside from pu-erh tea cakes, producers also often make bricks, tuocha, stuffed chen-pi pu-erh, or even leave them in the form of loose leaf tea.
-After these steps, pu-erh tea is put out to age.
+After these steps, farmers put the tea out to age.
 Producers are often aging it for decades, which results in its dark color and bold, mellow flavor.

 Raw pu-erh doesn't undergo the piling process.
 Thus it remains with a fresh scent and some bitterness, with a noticeable sweet aftertaste.

 Ripe (Shou) Pu-erh, on the other hand, is made from fully oxidized tea.
-First, it goes through the same steps as raw pu-erh.
-However, when producing the pu-erh tea cake, it undergoes a procedure called 'wet piling'.
+First, it goes through the same steps as the raw one.
+However, when producing the pu-erh tea cake, it undergoes a 'wet piling' procedure.
 This goes as follows:

 - Farmers pile the tea leaves in a tea factory to a height of about 70cm, varying by a tea master.